 If the driver wants to return data, it should return it in rbuf.
-When control is called, rbuf points to a pointer to a buffer of rlen bytes, which can be used to return data.
-Data is returned depending of the port control flags (those that are set with set_port_control_flags [page 131]).
-If the flag is set to PORT_CONTROL_FLAG_BINARY, then rbuf should point to a driver binary or be NULL.
-Note that this binary must be freed.
-If rbuf is set to NULL, an empty list will be returned.
+When control is called, rbuf points to a default buffer of rlen bytes, which can be used to return data.
+Data is returned different depending on the port control flags (those that are set with set_port_control_flags [page 146]).